phlln/bellabeat-analysis/README.md

 ![cover_page](./images/bellabeat_cover_yoga.jpg)
 ## Introduction
-For many companies, looking for new growth opportunities can be a challenge after having established their initial customer base.
-One approach to uncovering new possibilities is to mine customer data of comparable companies in the same space.
+For many companies that already have an established user base, finding growth opportunities can sometimes prove challenging.
+One tactic to unlock new growth possibilities is through mining customer data of comparable companies already competing in the space.

 **[Bellabeat](https://bellabeat.com/),** a fast-growing wellness tech company known for designing health-focused wearables for women, is now looking to expand their existing user base.